-Hindering / obstructing Hindering or blocking users in their process of obtaining information or managing their data by making the action hard or impossible to achieve.
+Hindering or bloo information or m or impossible to cking users in their process of obtaining hanaging their data by making the action hard achieve.
 Dead end When users search for controls or information, they are unable to access it because a redirection link is either broken or unavailable, making it impossible to complete the work.
-Longer than necessary The user journey is designed to require more steps from users when they attempt to engage a control related to data protection than when they activate data invasive options.
+Hindering / obstructing Longer than necessary The user journey is designed to require more steps from users when they attempt to engage a control related to data protection than when they activate data invasive options.
 This is likely to deter them from turning on that kind of control.
 Misleading action Users are pushed to perform actions they did not plan to undertake when there is a discrepancy between the information and actions that are available to them.
 The discrepancy between users' expectations and what is provided is likely to deter them from continuing.